meco-group/fatrop/README.md

     export CMAKE_FLAGS="-DBLASFEO_TARGET=X64_AUTOMATIC -DENABLE_MULTITHREADING=OFF"

+build and install the fatropy project

     cd fatropy
     pip install .

+Trouble shoot: make sure you have the newest version of pip and setuptools installed

+    pip install --upgrade pip setuptools

 ## build and install fatrop (c++ only)
 Make sure pybind11 is installed on your system.